Calibrated Mechanism Design: Microfoundation

 where $\beliefr:\States\to\Delta(\Beliefs)$ is Bayes plausible and $\allocr(\cdot|\cdot,\belief):\Types\to\Delta(\Alloc)$ lacks profitable undetectable deviations and is ex ante individually rational on the support of $\prior\otimes\beliefr$. \end{theorem} \autoref{theorem:dynamic} characterizes the outcome distributions implementable by dynamic mechanisms as those implemented by two-stage mechanisms that satisfy the incentive constraints: unprofitability of undetectable deviations and ex ante individual rationality.
 Notably, both notions of incentive constraints apply in the aggregate over the type distribution, which reflects the transient nature of the agent's private information.

 Comparing \autoref{theorem:repeated} and \autoref{theorem:dynamic}, we see that dynamic mechanisms allow the designer to weaken the incentive constraints of the agent, but do not allow him to engage in richer\textemdash i.e., type-dependent\textemdash disclosures.
-Despite dynamic mechanisms implying weaker incentive constraints, we can build on the results of \cite{rochet1987necessary} and \cite{rahman2024detecting} to show that in settings with transferable utility, where $\alloc=(q,t)$, dynamic and repeated mechanisms implement the same set of \emph{physical} allocations $q:\Types\times\States\to\reals$.
-Indeed, \cite{rahman2024detecting} shows the lack of profitable undetectable deviations is equivalent to cyclical monotonicity in \cite{rochet1987necessary}.
+Despite dynamic mechanisms implying weaker incentive constraints, we can build on the results of \cite{rochet1987necessary} and \cite{rahman2024detecting} to show that in settings with transferable utility, where $\alloc=(q,t)$, dynamic and repeated mechanisms implement the same set of \emph{physical} allocations $q:\Types\times\States\to\reals$.\footnote{This is easily seen in the example after \autoref{def:rahman-ic}.
+Note the mechanism that allocates the good to the agent if and only if her type is $\type_2$ satisfies monotonicity.
+Hence, a transfer scheme exists that implements this allocation rule with transfers.} Indeed, \cite{rahman2024detecting} shows the lack of profitable undetectable deviations is equivalent to cyclical monotonicity in \cite{rochet1987necessary}.
 Thus, in settings with transferable utility, Theorems \ref{theorem:repeated} and \ref{theorem:dynamic} imply that dynamic mechanisms do not allow the designer to expand on the set of implementable distributions over $(q,\type,\state)$.

-The proof of the only if direction is similar to that of \autoref{theorem:repeated}, in that we similarly extend the occupation measure to account for the agent's beliefs and show the conditional independence properties implied by a two-stage mechanism.
-In a dynamic mechanism, however, the agent can ensure the payoff of from some, but not all deviations.
+The proof of the only if direction is similar to that of \autoref{theorem:repeated}, in that we similarly extend the occupation measure to account for the agent's beliefs and show it satisfies the conditional independence properties implied by a two-stage mechanism.
+In a dynamic mechanism, however, the agent can ensure the payoff of some, but not all deviations.
 The latter property is what delivers that the two-stage mechanism must lack profitable undetectable deviations.